Calculation of the pion-photon transition form factor using dispersion relations and renormalization-group summation: Conclusions

 The advantage of the obtained calibrated FAPT scheme pertains to process-dependent boundary conditions imposed on the analytic versions of the couplings in the deep infrared region in order to preserve the asymptotic behavior of the TFF prescribed by perturbative QCD.
 The resulting theoretical scheme provides the possibility to include the infinite series of radiative corrections to the considered TFF via RG summation.
 The involved techniques are exposed in the text with more calculational details being given in three dedicated appendices.

 Though our focus in this work was primarily on the methodological aspects of the new framework, we also provided a qualitative phenomenological application to show the effect on the TFF of the RG summation of the radiative corrections.
 To this end, we presented a qualitative prediction for the scaled $\pi^0\gamma^*\gamma$ TFF employing BMS-like pion DAs, which we show in Fig.\ \ref{fig:pionFF-strips} for low to intermediate $Q^2$ values in comparison with the existing data.
+This version of the figure complies with the included Erratum.
 We argue that the use of the RG-improved LCSR provides an improvement relative to the standard LCSR method based on FOPT---especially at low $Q^2$ \cite{Mikhailov:2016klg}.
 Dedicated analysis of the asymptotic regime of the TFF in theory and in terms of the experimental data will be given in \cite{2018-Ste}.

 \acknowledgments We would like to thank A.\ V.\ Pimikov for useful discussions.
 This work was partially supported by the Heisenberg-Landau Program (Grants 2017 and 2018), the JINR-BelRFFR grant F16D-004, by the FONDECYT Postdoctoral Grant No. 3170116, and by FONDECYT Regular Grant No. 1180344.